Tailsxz/HairSalonMockup/README.md

 First usage of data-attributes to define a state for the navigation bar and hamburger menu.
 First time creating my own SVG for a hamburger icon, played around with strokes and dasharrays/offsets.
 Learned that an on keypress event is not needed as when an element is focused and space or enter is press, this will fire the click event for that element.
+Learned how to use srcset and sizes to serve responsive images.
+Learned how to preload fonts to avoid FOUT(Flash of Unstyled Text)